datalad-handbook/book/docs/basics/101-121-siblings.rst

 Let's see how this is done.

+.. index:: ! datalad command; siblings

 First of all, navigate back into the original dataset.
-In the original dataset, "add" a "sibling" by using the ``datalad siblings`` command.
-The command takes the base command, ``datalad siblings``, an action, in this case ``add``, a path to the root of the dataset ``-d .``, a name for the sibling, ``-s/--name roommate``, and a URL or path to the sibling, ``--url ../mock_user/DataLad-101``.
+In the original dataset, "add" a "sibling" by using the :command:`datalad siblings` command (:manpage:`datalad-siblings` manual).
+The command takes the base command,
+``datalad siblings``, an action, in this case ``add``, a path to the root of the dataset ``-d .``, a name for the sibling, ``-s/--name roommate``, and a URL or path to the sibling, ``--url ../mock_user/DataLad-101``.